 Lowlands

-General demand has meant that whiskies produced by distilleries from this area tend to skew towards blends.
-Nevertheless, there are still a few distilleries that continue to produce single malts too.
+General demand has meant that whiskies produced by distilleries from this area skew predominantly towards blends.
+But, there are still a few distilleries that continue to produce single malts, too.

-Flavours from the Lowlands can vary greatly, however, the region is particularly famous for it’s production of floral and lighter whiskies, earning the name of the “Lowland Ladies.”
-For this reason, Lowlands whiskies often make a great entry point for people new to drinking whisky.
+Flavours from the Lowlands vary, but the region is known for its production of floral and lighter whiskies, earning the name of the “Lowland Ladies.”
+For this reason, Lowlands whiskies often make an easy entry point for people new to drinking whisky

 Highlands

-Regardless of where it begins, there is absolutely no doubt that the Highlands is the largest of all the Scottish whisky regions.
-Due to the expansive nature of this particular whisky region, it is hard to pin down any particular flavours or tones - they are all so varied and range from sweet to smoky.
+Because of the expansive nature of this whisky region, it is hard to pin down any particular flavours or tones - they are all so varied and range from sweet to smoky.

-This said, Highland malts all typically tend to have a drier finish, and whilst sweet, are less so than those produced in Speyside.
+This said, Highland malts all typically have a drier finish, and whilst sweet, are less so than those produced in Speyside.

 What Scottish Whisky Region does Arran Whisky belong to?

-This is a source of common debate - VisitScotland places Arran Whisky into the Highlands, but others have argued that Arran belongs within the Islands.
+This is a source of common debate.
+Edinburgh Whisky Academy places Arran Whisky into the Highlands, but others have argued that Arran belongs within the Islands.
 Officially, we concur that we belong to the Islands, but as Campbeltown and Islay have both proven, the growth and retraction of the Scottish whisky regions are constantly in flux - particularly with whisky demand increasing year on year.

 What’s your favourite whisky region?
 Where do you think Arran Whisky falls within the Scottish whisky regions?
-Share with us on Facebook and Twitter today!
+Share with us on Facebook or Instagram.